 signal_bit_depth= BitDepthMax; }

-The value dct_signal_bit_depth is necessary for the LMS prediction (see section 1.1.1), while the dct_shift value will be necessary for the inverse DCT (see section 1.1.1).
+The value dct_signal_bit_depth is necessary for the LMS prediction (see clause 8.4), while the dct_shift value will be necessary for the inverse DCT (see clause 8.7).

 Once the global_gain has been computed from the cgps_global_gain the inverse quatization process can be defined.
 The following source code shows the steps inverse quantize a single residual value: